codeallthethingz/selenium-maven-plugin/README.md

 and have the plugin compile your selenium tests into junit tests and then have maven run them.

+If the -Dsmoke is not present, all smoke tests will be skipped.

 Separating your Smoke tests
 ---------------------------